jehaneali/events-app/README.md

 Also please note that instead of "users" in this app, they are intentionally called "usrs".

+When creating an invite, the host should put in the email of the invitee, and for message, should put in a message for the invitee.
+Then, when the invitee responds, they should edit the invitation response to say yes/no/maybe.

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`